manuelemacchia/website/content/_index.md

 Ciao! 👋

-I'm Manuele Macchia, a data science and engineering student at PoliTO.
+I'm Manuele Macchia, a data science and engineering graduate from PoliTO.
-Have a look at my [projects](https://github.com/manuelemacchia) on GitHub.
+Have a look at my [projects](https://github.com/manuelemacchia).
 See my [resume](/resume/manuele-macchia-resume-ENG.pdf).
 Send me a [mail](mailto:macchiamanuele@gmail.com). 👨‍💻